-You have to continually check for oil, gas, and water in your vehicle among other things to make sure your car stays fit for a long time.
+You have to continually check for oil, gas, and coolant in your vehicle, among other things, to make sure your car stays fit for a long time.

-Having basic knowledge about your car can help you counter a mechanical problem like your car shutting off while running.
+Having basic knowledge about your car can help you counter a mechanical problem like your car shutting off while driving.

 1. Faulty Crankshaft Position Sensor

-However, if your car is only equipped with a crankshaft position sensor and you get a trouble code on the sensor, you should start by replacing it.
+However, if your car is only equipped with a crankshaft position sensor and you get a trouble code on the crankshaft position sensor, you need to replace it.

 2. Faulty Fuel Pump/Fuel System

 A fuel pump has the responsibility to supply the engine with the correct amount of fuel.
-If the fuel pump is not providing the right amount of fuel to the engine, then the engine will shut off entirely and you will be left stranded for hours.
+If the fuel pump is not providing the right amount of fuel to the engine, then the engine will shut off entirely, and you will be left stranded.

 The bad news is that there is no bypass for a faulty fuel pump; you have to get it fixed or buy a new one.
-Furthermore, it is possible that it is the fuel filter and not the fuel pump that has gone bad.
+Another reason could be that your fuel filter got clogged, so the fuel pump can’t pump fuel through it.

 3. Empty Fuel Tank

-If you have sufficient fuel for your drive, that is perfect, but if your fuel gauge has gone faulty and it is not showing the real level of fuel in your car, you could have a big problem.
-If your fuel gauge shows you have sufficient fuel and your car still stops running, you should go get it checked by a mechanic.
+If you have sufficient fuel for your drive, that is perfect, but if your fuel gauge or fuel level sender has gone faulty and does not show the real level of fuel in your car, you could have a big problem.

 4. Alternator Problems